Cordura: Development

-Several brands today continue to use Cordura fabric in their products.
-Eastpak was the first brand to use Cordura fabric in their packs, and JanSport used the canvas-like nylon in their original daypacks in the 1970s, and uses polyester cordura exclusively today.
-In the 1980s, Manhattan Portage began using 1000 denier (D) Cordura nylon in their bags.
-In the 1990s, European workwear clothing brands adopted the 1000D and 500D fabric for reinforcements.
-Clothing brands such as F. Engel, Fristads Kansas, Snickers and Scruffs use the fabric.
+JanSport used the canvas-like nylon in their original daypacks in the 1970s, and now exclusively uses polyester Cordura.
+In the 1980s, 1000 denier (D) Cordura nylon was adopted for duffle bags.
+During the 1990s, European workwear clothing brands adopted the 1000D and 500D fabric for reinforcements.
+Today, Cordura is used in textile motorcycle jackets and pants for abrasion resistance.